fabiangeisler/pyshotgrid/README.md

   sg_task.name     # returns the "content" field.
 Same as:  sg_task["content"]
   ```

-Each [SGEntity][SGEntity] can have special functionality assigned to it.
-For example the
+* It is possible to inherit from [SGEntity][SGEntity] and create implementations for specific
+  entity types. `pyshotgrid` ships with a few common entities by default.
+For example
-default implementation for the Project entity gives you functions to easily query shots, assets
+  the implementation for the `Project` entity ([SGProject][SGProject]) gives you additional functions
-or publishes.
+  to query shots, assets or publishes:
   ```python
   sg_project.shots()
   sg_project.assets()
   sg_project.publishes()
   ```
+  Checkout the [overview of all the default entities][Overview default entities] and the
-Checkout the API documentation for all the extra functionality.
+  [API documentation][API sg_default_entities] for all the extra functionality!
-You can also customize the classes to fit your workflow needs.
+  As an additional bonus: You can customize and extend all these classes to your hearts content.
+  Have a look at [How to add custom entities][How to add custom entities] in the docs.

 # FAQ